-It's there on the calendar September and we're excited!
+What's on the calendar September is THE month and we're excited!
 Melbourne's getting warmer at last!.
 The spring flowers are starting to bloom, trees are showing a little greenery on their branches and the locals are beginning to venture outside once again.

 Yes, it's September and Melbourne is getting ready for one of its busiest seasons.

 There's plenty to do in the Melbourne CBD and this month is one of the best months to show off just how pretty the city is.
 With seriously blue skies, any activity going on in this fine city will be worth the effort to attend.

 Not only are there fun things to do in Melbourne itself but there are so many festivals and special events in the outer regions, your weekends are going to be fully booked up.

 And always remember that there are plenty of extra things to do in and around Melbourne, shpu;d you find yourself with a few free hours.
 Wander through the site here when you get the chance.